reactioncommerce/redoc/README.md

 meteor --settings settings.json
 ```

-`redoc` is the application used for the [Reaction](https://reactioncommerce.com) documentation.
+**redoc** is the application used for the [Reaction](https://reactioncommerce.com) documentation.

+**redoc** is using `meteor --release 1.3-modules-beta.4`, with imported [npm](https://www.npmjs.com/) packages.
+It also uses [react](https://facebook.github.io/react/) and [react-router](https://github.com/rackt/react-router) to server-side render HTML content for the docs.

-Since we use this project to generate docs for Reaction Commerce, we've included our settings.json that we use to generate our documentation as an example.
+Since we use this project to generate docs for [Reaction Commerce](https://reactioncommerce.com/), we've included our `settings.json` and `redoc.json` that we use to generate our documentation as an example.

 Example`settings.json`